AwesomeAssertions/AwesomeAssertions.analyzers/docs/FluentAssertionsAnalyzer.md

 actual.EndsWith(expected).Should().BeTrue(); 	// fail message: Expected actual.EndsWith(expected) to be True, but found False.

 // new assertion:
-actual.Should().EndWith(expected); 	// fail message: Expected actual "actual" to end with "wrong".
+actual.Should().EndWith(expected); 	// fail message: Expected actual to end with "wrong", but "actual" differs near "act" (index 0).
 ```

 ### scenario: StringShouldNotBeNullOrEmpty